tbnobody/OpenDTU/README.md

 #### single queue message exchange

-Each sent message will be inserted into a message queue, which will be handled by 'first-in-first-out' principle.
+Each message will be inserted into a message queue, which will be processed by 'first-in-first-out' principle.
 ![singlequeue](docs/pp/singlequeue.svg)

 #### multi queue message exchange